baileyherbert/envato.js/README.md

 #### Look up a WordPress theme or plugin's version

 Returns the latest available version of a theme/plugin.
 This is the recommended endpoint for WordPress theme/plugin authors building an auto-upgrade system into their item that needs to check if a new version is available.
+Returns `undefined` if the theme or plugin is not found.

 ```js
 let version = await client.catalog.getItemVersion(123456);